 Most persons held only one job at the first interview date - their "Current Main Job."
-Persons who held more than one job at the round's interview date (a current job) were asked to identify the main job.
+For persons who held more than one job at the round's interview date (a current job), respondents were asked to identify the main job.
 This job was classified as the "Current Main Job" and any other simultaneously held job was classified as a "Current Miscellaneous Job."
 The MEPS also obtained some information on any former job (Former Main Job or Former Miscellaneous Job) held in the reference period but not at the interview date.
 For those persons neither working at the interview date nor earlier in the reference period, limited information on the last job the person held was collected.
-Additionally, for those persons age 55 or older who indicated that they retired from a job, the MEPS obtained some job-level information (Retirement Job).
+Additionally, for those persons age 55 or older who were identified as having retired from a job, the MEPS obtained some job-level information (Retirement Job).

 The variable SUBTYPE indicates the type of job record - current main (1), current miscellaneous (2), former main (3), former miscellaneous (4), last job outside reference period (5), or retirement job (6).
 When a job is initially reported, MEPS asks for detailed information about any "Current Main Job" and "Current Miscellaneous Job" and basic information about other job types.
 Refer to the questionnaire to see which information was asked for each job type.
-It is important to note that the retirement job classification in the variable SUBTYPE is independent of the retirement response in the variable YLEFT, which relates to the question why a person left a previous job.
+It is important to note that the retirement job classification in the variable SUBTYPE is independent of any retirement response in the following variables: